Master's Degree in Counseling

 We have a long tradition of preparing our graduates for outstanding careers in professional counseling and seek students interested in personal as well as professional growth.
-The Master's in Counseling, MS Degree Program promotes academic excellence, personal responsibility, and commitment to community service.
+The Master's in Counseling MS Degree Program promotes academic excellence, personal responsibility, and commitment to community service.
 Our curriculum is offered in an international, culturally diverse, supportive learning environment that prepares counselors for leadership in our increasingly interconnected world.
+Earn your Master's in Counseling in CT at the University of Bridgeport.

 The Master of Science in Counseling offers two concentrations: